MacGamer5250/CommandCalc/README.md

 # CommandCalc BETA
 This is a beta build of a basic command line calculator.
+# Report issues if needed!
 # CommandCalc
 CommandCalc is a basic python program to calculate basic equations.